paunin/PostDock/README.md

 ## Extended version of postgres

 Component `postgres-extended` from the section [Docker images tags convention](#docker-images-tags-convention) should be used if you want to have postgres with extensions and libraries.
-Each directory in [the directory](./src/pgsql/extensions) represents extension included in the image.
+Each directory [here](./src/pgsql/extensions/bin/extensions) represents extension included in the image.

 ## Backups and recovery